 The Foundation's government-wide financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Under the accrual basis of accounting, revenues are recognized when earned and expenses are recorded when the liability is incurred or economic asset used.
-The accounting objectives of this measurement focus are the determination of operating income, changes in net assets, financial position and cash flows.
+The accounting objectives of this measurement focus are the determination of operating income and changes in net position.
 All assets and liabilities (whether current or noncurrent) associated with their activities are reported.